gdprsdk/android-gdpr-library/README.md

 # android-gdpr-demo
-Android Demo App easily showing how to use a cool GDPR SDK
+Android Demo App showing how easy to use a GDPR SDK to detect if in EU and collect consent from user.

 Watch the video to see how the Demo works: